Alonxx/Hasar-App/README.md

 Hasar App is ready to work on any device as it is responsive

-Hasar App has PWA functionality.
+Hasar App has WPA functionality.
 You can install it on your device and browse offline.

 You can test the deployed version in the following link https://hasar-app.vercel.app/